no-fire/no-fire.github.io/_posts/2017-04-10-Environment-Setup.md

         1. `ssh nathan@nathanDesktop`

-    1. Open a terminal.
+    1. [Optional] If you want to useOpen a terminal.
 If you are ssh-ing in, you'll already be in a terminal, but if you want to use tmux or another terminal, then:

         2. `tmux ls`